MONIKA K. ADLER

 100 Heroines – Royal Photography Society, London, UK – 2018 (Nomination)

-Strangloscope Experimental Audio, Film/Video & Performance Festival, Museum of Image and Sound, Florianopolis, Brasil – 2016 – NOMINATION
+Strangloscope Experimental Audio, Film/Video & Performance Festival, Museum of Image and Sound, Florianopolis, Brazil – 2016 – NOMINATION

 Christie’s First Open – Christie’s Auction House, London, UK – 2015 (Short – Listed)